 Emma — now on her twenty-something life and approaching 100 (human) years old, recently recovered from another bout with pneumonia, a chronic producer of epic boogers, a dementia-induced wanderer into closets and spare rooms, her rear leg developing a noticeable gimp — has taken up sprinting to express her delight at being alive.
 The other day, she overtook me on the trail, hip-checked Mack, and took off like a red-jacketed hobby horse.
 Emma has always done as she pleases, and made her annoyance clear when prevented from doing so.
 I figure she is old enough to make the choice to flame out or not, and I’ll just share in her joy as she runs free.

-It is hard to run with people, especially those who want to converse or, worse, have goals for speed and mileage.
+It is hard to run with people, especially those who have goals for speed and mileage.
 I have been happily corrupted by my dogs.
-I run in spurts.
+I often run in spurts.
 I leave the trail to collect stray balloons or check out a rock pile where I left a cat skull once.
-I merely want to be outside, to be present with a subtle and changing environment.
-My dog and I —we pause to see and listen, and sometimes we run fast for no reason.
+The goal is to be outside, to be present with a subtle and changing environment.
+My dog and I — we pause to see and listen, and sometimes we run fast for no reason.